mlswg/mls-protocol/draft-ietf-mls-protocol.md

                     init_secret_[n]
 ~~~

-A number of secrets are derived from the epoch secret for different purposes:
+A number of values are derived from the epoch secret for different purposes:

 | Label            | Secret                | Purpose                                                     |
 |:-----------------|:----------------------|:------------------------------------------------------------|